PerseusDL/CITE-JSON-LD/TUTORIAL.md

 ## The process
 Here's a quick synopsis of what's covered in this tutorial.

-1. Data Modelling
 1. Model data in JSON
 2. Convert JSON into JSON-LD
 	1. Test with static data
 	2. Test with dynamic fake data

 Let's go!

-# Data Modelling
 ## Model data in JSON
 First step is to model your data in JSON.
 I'm going to assume you've done this before.